Surrendering a Pet

 - Past veterinarian records

 - Medications the pet is taking

-- Payment for $25 Surrender Fee (per pet) We accept cash and all credit cards - No checks
+- Payment for the Surrender Fee.
+The fee is $25 for healthy, spayed or neutered pets and $50 for healthy, unaltered pets.
+We accept cash and all credit cards - No checks